PLANNING YOUR WEDDING TO REFLECT YOU AS A COUPLE

 ELLEN AND TOM

 Ellen and Tom were married under an ancient oak tree on land that belonged to a family friend.
 They had a paella wedding breakfast dinner and both gave gorgeous speeches.
 The couple even had hired a DJ duo that they had seen perform at Glastonbury Festival.
 It was by far one of the most active dance floors I have ever been present to.
 Their full wedding gallery is up on my blog if you would like to take a look.
+There are some more details in my latest Summer wedding food ideas blog piece which may off you some free wedding advice when it comes to catering.

 As long as you have got all of the most special people in the world around you, then you cannot really go wrong with planning your day.
 Times have changed since our grandparent’s and even parents have been married.
 How you organise your wedding can be completely different.
 But the trick is not to worry about what people have done before and if you want to take your vows scuba diving, have an entire wedding cake made out of cookies or use your pet cockatoo as a ring bearer then the fantastic thing is that was your decision.